 By the time we had crossed London Bridge, however, ring tones were creeping back in and huddled Norwegians could be seen chatting once again to their chums back home.
 I decided a new approach might be necessary.

 As we came up to Tower Bridge, I popped downstairs and spoke to my driver Natasha.
-I told her the problem and instructed her to stop the bus at the next stop, switch the engine off and come upstairs where she was to ask me whether anyone was using a mobile phone because it was causing havoc with her dashboard dials.
+I told her the problem and instructed her to stop the bus at the next stop, switch the engine off and come upstairs where she was to ask me whether anyone was using a mobile phone because it was causing havoc with her dashboard dials (please note that this was in the early days of mobile phone technology and odd things did occasionally happen).
 I would then ask my tourists to switch off their mobile phones.

 “I’m to say that my dials have gone wonky?” she double-checked, slightly confused.